CallMeRyu/SuperiorSurvivors_Revisited/README.md

 EXP 16 - U6
 -
 I *believe* I have made it where the NPCs, when using a gun and reloading it, AND there is zombies near said npc, 99% of the time, that NPC will run away.
 This *MAY* have side effects of hostile NPCs running away from you, but that could also be counted as a feature if you turn off hostile colors in the options menu.
+Also do not worry, this does not effect followers (unless the follower bugs out because some other unforseen reason)
 As per always, feedback requested.